Average Causal Effect Estimation in DAGs with Hidden Variables: Beyond Back-Door and Front-Door Criteria: Causal models with hidden variables: From DAGs to ADMGs

 Marginalization of hidden variable DAGs primarily addresses challenges of global non-identifiability and singularities frequently encountered in models with latent variables \citep{drton2008lectures, allman2009identifiability}.
 Additionally, ADMG $\G(O)$ has been proven to effectively act as a smooth supermodel of all hidden variable DAGs $\G(V)$ that share the same latent projection as $\G(O)$, maintaining the same theory for identifying causal effects and implying identical equality constraints on the observed data marginal distribution $P(O)$ \citep{evans18smooth, richardson2023nested}.
 Consequently, utilizing ADMGs significantly streamlines the causal analysis process.

-Nonparametric identification theories for causal effects typically begin with a latent projected ADMG and determine whether the causal target parameter can be expressed using the joint distribution of observed variables.
+Nonparametric identification theories for causal effects typically begin with a latent projected ADMG and determine whether the target parameter can be expressed using the joint distribution of observed variables.
 When identifiability is achievable, these theories then provide an identifying functional.
-A range of \textit{sound} and \textit{complete} identification algorithms, which embody the necessary and sufficient conditions for the nonparametric identification of the causal target parameter within a specified ADMG, are documented in the contributions by \citep{shpitser06id, huang06do, bhattacharya2022semiparametric, richardson2023nested}.
-The terms ``sound'' and ``complete'' indicate that these algorithms reliably ascertain identifiability based on the graphical model's structure.
+A range of \textit{sound} and \textit{complete} identification algorithms, which embody the necessary and sufficient conditions for the nonparametric identification of the causal target parameter within the class of hidden variable DAGs or ADMGs, are documented in the contributions by \cite{tian02general, shpitser06id, huang06do, bhattacharya2022semiparametric, richardson2023nested}.
+The terms ``sound'' and ``complete'' indicate that these algorithms reliably ascertain (non)identifiability based on the graphical model's structure.
 This aspect of identification theory not only highlights the utility of graphical models in causal inference but also underscores the importance of algorithmic approaches in navigating the complexities introduced by latent variables.